José Luis Saint-Claire Cábelo (Pepé Lucas)

 In the 1953 Caribbean Series, he was the starting first baseman for the champion Santurce team, going 3 for 21 with 2 steals, 3 runs and a RBI; his infield mates were Junior Gilliam, Bus Clarkson and Vic Power.
 He hit .330/.371/.531 with 37 RBI in 53 games for the 1954 Mexico City Red Devils; had he qualified, he would have been in the top 10 in batting average.
 He was 0 for 2 for Santurce in the 1955 Caribbean Series; George Crowe started at 1B.

-Saint-Claire managed the Saraperos de Saltillo for part of 1957, in between Domingo Santana and Gustavo Bello.
+Saint-Claire hit .352 for the Saraperos de Saltillo in 1956, finishing in the Central Mexican League top 10 in average.
+He batted .373 the next year, 6th in the league (between Silvio Meza and Ramiro Caballero and managed them for part of 1957, in between Domingo Santana and Gustavo Bello.
 He succeeded Pete Reiser at the helm of Escogido in 1960 and led them to a title (29-19).
 After falling to 29-28 in the league's next season (1963-1964), he was replaced by Danny Ozark.

 - 2009 Listin Diario article